 - 1. Keep focused on student learning and achievement, as well as the role of the Butte County Office of Education in providing services to Butte County School Districts and the community; - 2.
 Work collaboratively with the County Superintendent; - 3.
 Communicate a common vision; - 4.
 Operate openly, with trust and integrity; - 5.
 Govern in a dignified and professional manner, treating everyone with civility and respect; - 6.
 Govern within the law and the Butte County Board of Education adopted policies and procedures; - 7.
 Take collective responsibility for Butte County Board of Education's performance; - 8.
-Periodically evaluate its own effectiveness;

-9. Ensure opportunities for the diverse range of views in the community to inform Butte County Board of Education deliberations.
+Periodically evaluate its own effectiveness; - 9.
+Ensure opportunities for the diverse range of views in the community to inform Butte County Board of Education deliberations.

-1042 County boards; authority

-35160-35160.1 Authority of county boards

-1090 Financial interest in contract

-1098 Disclosure of confidential information

-1125-1129 Incompatible activities

-87300-87313 Conflict of interest code

-APPROVED: April, 2018 REVIEWED: August, 2021 REVISED: August, 2022
+Legal Reference: EDUCATION CODE 1040 Duties and responsibilities; county boards of education 1042 County boards; authority 35160-35160.1 Authority of county boards GOVERNMENT CODE 1090 Financial interest in contract 1098 Disclosure of confidential information 1125-1129 Incompatible activities 54950-54962 The Ralph M. Brown Act 87300-87313 Conflict of interest code